kmlprtsng/kmlprtsng.github.io/_posts/2021-05-25-creating-powershell-gui-using-wpf.md

 ---
 # Creating WPF Powershell GUI

 Creating a powershell GUI is really simple but it can be hard to find the right information.
-I started off using PoshGUI.com to create the GUI using winforms but that tool became a paid so that was the end of that and I had to find an alternative.
+I started off using PoshGUI.com to create the GUI using winforms but that tool turned into a monthly paid subscription so I had to find an alternative.
 Also, the experience of using PoshGUI was good but not the best.
 The following code provides a template you can use to get started and then create your own GUI using WPF app in Visual Studio.

 # Step 1: Create powershell script for GUI
 Create a powershell script file.
 Call it `helloworld.gui.ps1` and add the following code snippet